unChaz/sci-fi-5e/srd/classes/cybernetic.md

 ##### Repelling Blast

-*Prerequisite:* eldritch blast *cantrip*
+*Prerequisite:* nanotech blast *cantrip*

-When you hit a creature with *eldritch blast*, you can push the creature up to 10 feet away from you in a straight line.
+When you hit a creature with *nanotech blast*, you can push the creature up to 10 feet away from you in a straight line.

 ##### Sculptor of Flesh